ayyEve/tataku-common/README.md

  - handle headphones being unplugged (might require a dropdown to select the output device)

 - // Code
- - refactor code a bit to make it prettier
  - better error handling/messages
  - handle peppy direct download moment (might be best if notifs exist first)
  - depths that actually make sense